You can see a live demo of a basic webpage hosted on Google Drive here.

 - A Google account — Drive is included!

-- A plain text editor or an HTML editor (like Dreamweaver)
+- A plain text editor or an HTML editor (try Brackets if you don't already have a favorite.)

 That's it for materials!
 To make use of Google Drive hosting, you should also know how to make a basic HTML website.